bankcex/docs/the-fuse-chain/consensus-contracts/stake-delegate-and-withdraw.md

 There are two options to stake \(both should be called from the address which would be the validator\)

-1. Send BankCEX tokens to the [consensus contract](https://scan.bankcoin.io/address/0x72e46221d340d2Fa573cdba6D4B69610ff683079) - 0x786Aa3227317A2e513cFE20c5897F122650bd671 on the fuse network.
+1. Send Bankcoin tokens to the [consensus contract](https://scan.bankcoin.io/address/0x72e46221d340d2Fa573cdba6D4B69610ff683079) - 0x786Aa3227317A2e513cFE20c5897F122650bd671 on the fuse network.
 2. Call the \`stake\` function on the [consensus contract](https://scan.bankcoin.io/address/0x72e46221d340d2Fa573cdba6D4B69610ff683079) - 0x786Aa3227317A2e513cFE20c5897F122650bd671 on the fuse network

 ## Delegate

-BankCEX token holders who don't want to run a node by themselves but still wish to participate in governing the network can delegate any amount to one of the validators.
+Bankcoin token holders who don't want to run a node by themselves but still wish to participate in governing the network can delegate any amount to one of the validators.

 Delegating is done by calling the \`delegate\` function on the [consensus contract](https://scan.bankcoin.io/address/0x72e46221d340d2Fa573cdba6D4B69610ff683079) with the validator address as data \(see screenshot from MEW\).